lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 We recommend at least 13 markers per sub-cellular class (see the *Optimisation* section for details about the algorithmic motivation of this number).
-Markers should be chosen to confidently represent to distribution of genuine residents of a sub-cellular niche.
-We generally recommend such a conservative approach in defining markers to avoid false assignments when assigning sub-cellular localisation of proteins of unknown localisation.
-A more relaxed definition of markers, i.e. one that broadly or over-confidently defines markers, risks to erroneously assign proteins to a single location, when, in reality, they reside in more that a single location (including the assumed unique location).
+Markers should be chosen to confidently represent the distribution of genuine residents of a sub-cellular niche.
+We generally recommend a conservative approach in defining markers to avoid false assignments when assigning sub-cellular localisation of proteins of unknown localisation.
+A more relaxed definition of markers, i.e. one that broadly or over-confidently defines markers, risks to erroneously assign proteins to a single location, when, in reality, they reside in multiple locations (including the assumed unique location).
 One can not expect to identify exact boundaries between sub-cellular classes through marker annotation alone; the definition of these boundaries is better handled algorithmically, i.e. after application of the supervised learning algorithm, using the prediction scores (as described in the *Classification* section, in particular Figure [fig:plotSVM]).

-If the naming between the marker sets and the `MSnSet` dataset are different, one will have to convert and match the proteins according to the appropriate identifier.
+If the protein naming between the marker sets and the `MSnSet` dataset are different e.g. the markers are labelled by Uniprot accession numbers and the dataset entries are labelled by Uniprot entry names, one will have to convert and match the proteins according to the appropriate identifier.
 Sometimes, we find the equivalent entry name, Uniprot ID or accession number is stored with the data, which makes conversion between identifers relatively straightforward.
 If this is not the case however, conversion can be performed using , the Bioconductor [annotation resouces](http://bioconductor.org/help/workflows/annotation/Annotation_Resources/) or any conversion softwares available online.

+It is also possible to use one’s own marker list with the `addMarkers` function.
+The user needs to create a named vector of marker localisation, where the names match some (not necessarily all) of the `MSnSet`’s feature names.

 We now visualise these annotations along the PCA plot using the `plot2D` function and then use the `addLegend` function to map the marker classes